siddhant-khisty/events/README.md

 # Events

-Welcome to the WeMakeDevs events repository!:raised hands:
+Welcome to the WeMakeDevs events repository! :raised_hands:

 Want to give back to the community, compete for awesome rewards, network, and gain knowledge all at once? :gift: